 There’s Something To Suit Any Garden Setting

 In the old days, Weigela shrubs bloomed only in red.
 Today, you can find bushes producing spring bloom in a wide variety of shades of:

 They appear delightful to the eye and provide sustenance for hummingbirds, bees, butterflies, and other pollinators.

 Not only flower colors, but foliage also comes in a wide variety of shades and patterns including:

 The development of variety in foliage colors extends the productive growing season of Weigela into late autumn.
-When your shrubs’ blossoms faded and fallen, you can enjoy a lovely show of fall foliage.
+When your shrubs’ blossoms faded and fall, you can enjoy a lovely show of fall foliage.

-Not only do these miniature versions need less space, they also do well with lighter care in terms of pruning.
-If you own a small garden space or even a large container, you may successfully grow a dwarf Weigela shrub.
+Not only do these miniature versions need less space, but they also do well with lighter care in terms of pruning.
+If you own small garden space or even a large container, you may successfully grow a dwarf Weigela shrub.

 A Rainbow Of Choices